 A range of supplements such as Saw Palmetto Standardized Extract, Biotin, Zinc, Vitamin D and Vitamin B5 may be beneficial along with Cysteine and Carnitine.
 For more detailed information on nutritional treatment of hair loss click here to register for a free online consultation.

-Triple action hair lotions are also available which contain Minoxidil, Azelaic acid and arginine.
+Triple action over the counter hair lotions are also available which contain a combination of Minoxidil, Azelaic acid and arginine.
 Register for a free online consultation for more information

 Prescription Range of Hair Loss Products

 Our Laboratory also produces a prescription range of hair lotions which can include Minoxidil, Retinoic acid, finasteride, progesterone and spironolactone.
 Note Spironolactone and Minoxidil should never be combined in the same lotion due to instability issues.
 Many compounders are not aware of this and continue to combine them for ineffective final products.

 For more detailed information including our comprehensive hair loss protocol along with prescribing information for your doctor on these prescription hair loss products you can contact us for details.

 Want More Information?